phil-opp/blog_os/posts/DRAFT-paging.md

    number: usize,
 }
 ```
-We define constants for the page size and the number of entries per table.
+We import the `PAGE_SIZE` and define a constant for the number of entries per table.
 To make future function signatures more expressive, we can use the type aliases `PhysicalAddress` and `VirtualAddress`.
 The `Page` struct is similar to the `Frame` struct in the [previous post], but represents a virtual page instead of a physical frame.

 [previous post]: {{ page.previous.url }}